Your French learning toolkit.

 Practise with text

-Translate and listen to French you actually meet.
+Explain, listen to, and review French you actually meet.

 CEFR Level Guide